python-poetry/poetry/docs/faq.md

 ### I don't want Poetry to manage my virtual environments.
 Can I disable it?

-While Poetry automatically creates virtual environments to always work isolated from the global Python installation, there are valid reasons why it's not necessary and is an overhead, like when working with containers.
+While Poetry automatically creates virtual environments to always work isolated from the global Python installation, there are rare scenarios where the use a Poetry managed virtual environment is not possible or preferred.

 In this case, you can disable this feature by setting the `virtualenvs.create` setting to `false`:

 ```bash
 poetry config virtualenvs.create false
 ```

+{{% warning %}}
+The recommended best practice, including when installing an application within a container, is to make use of a virtual environment.
+This can also be managed by another tool.

+The Poetry team strongly encourages the use of a virtual environment.
+{{% /warning %}}

 ### Why is Poetry telling me that the current project's supported Python range is not compatible with one or more packages' Python requirements?